 Nigo, Japan’s so-called “godfather” of streetwear, has been working closely with Yoho! for over two years and Williams, who has previously collaborated with Nigo, was invited to the event at his request.
 The singer was on hand promoting Nigo’s new brand, Human Made, which is selling exclusively on Yoho!’s e-commerce arm Yohobuy!.
 According to Liang, it was also a way for Williams to see first-hand how indispensable Yoho! is among plugged-in, Post-'90s generation.

 “Yoho! started as a fashion magazine in 2005.
-Now it's a successful multi-platform, hybrid model,” explains Elayna Li, digital advertising analyst at Hong Kong-based internet company Qihoo 360.
+Now it's a successful multi-platform, hybrid model,” explains Elayna Li, digital advertising manager at Hong Kong-based internet company Qihoo 360.
 According to Qihoo 360's Shangyi data report, for the past three months Yohobuy! has had around 250,000 website visitors per day.

 “Yoho!'s WeChat and Weibo accounts have both over a million followers so it’s definitely a market leader, and the brands that they carry are well tailored to what the market is looking for,” adds Li, who is herself a fan.
 “It's the fashion bible in the Chinese Millennial's hearts.
 I started to read Yoho! when I was in seventh grade.”